thegricean/overinformativeness/README.md

 #### Scene variation effect (based on Koolen et al, 2013)

+Beta stage.
+So far the model has been extended to include type (eg "chair"), and type is a necessary part of the utterance.
+There are now two new parameters: type fidelity and type cost.
+Setting these to .95 (between color and size fidelity) and .1 (same as color and size) gets the low vs high variation asymmetry -- ie more (redundant) color mention in high than low variation contexts for the first two of the following contexts taken from Koolen et al 2013.
+(Note that orientation is not yet included in the model, so context 3 can't yet be captured, and who knows what leaving out orientation does to the results of contexts 1 and 2.)

+The effect of variation seems to rely on an asymmetry in type and color fidelity: type fidelity needs to be somewhat lower than color fidelity.
+Full exploration of the space is yet to be conducted.

 ![Figure 2 from Koolen et al 2013 (Exp 1)](/images/koolen2013-exp1.jpg "Exp 1 context from Koolen et al 2013")

 ![Figure 4 from Koolen et al 2013 (Exp 2)](/images/koolen2013-exp2.jpg "Exp 2 context from Koolen et al 2013")